scalekit-inc/docs-staging/src/pages/apis/_organization.md

       <Parameter
         attrKey="create_time"
         type="string"
-        description="Timestamp at which this organization record was created in ISO 8601 format" />
+        description="Timestamp at which this organization record was created in RFC 3339 format" />
       <Parameter
         attrKey="update_time"
         type="string"
-        description="Timestamp at which this organization record was last updated in ISO 8601 format" />
+        description="Timestamp at which this organization record was last updated in RFC 3339 format" />
     </ul>
     </div>